Teaching

 - CERGE-EI:

-- Micro 3 – Information Economics (2020-): First-year PhD course (Topics: Adverse selection, strategic communication, principal-agent-models, mechanism design, auctions, information design, social learning)
+- Micro 3 – Information Economics (2020-): First-year PhD course (Topics: Information theory, social learning, adverse selection, strategic communication, information design, principal-agent-models, contracts, mechanism design, auctions, matching)

 - Oxford: